rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `type`: (Required) The name of the plugin to execute.

 * `config`: (Optional) Map of arbitrary configuration parameters for the selected plugin.

+A command's `errorhandler` block both have the following structure:

+* `type`: (Required) The name of the plugin to execute.

+* `config`: (Optional) Map of arbitrary configuration parameters for the selected plugin.

+* `keepgoingonsuccess`: (Optional) A boolean to configure if the error handler job should be launched on the success of the job.

 `notification` blocks have the following structure: